by Chris Byrne (published 20.11.25 - updated 4.12.25)

 You can also do the same for your competitors and compare / contrast as part of one prompt.
 It appears from what I'm seeing some LLM visibility tools may do something similar to suggest prompts a user should be tracking.

-3. Then filter (as appropriate) & merge the two lists you have generated in one and create a project in your LLM Visibility Monitoring using these prompts.
+3. Then filter / edit (as appropriate) & merge the two lists you have generated in one and create a project in your LLM Visibility Monitoring using these prompts.
 You can also do the same for your competitors and compare / contrast.